go-kratos-ecosystem/components/snap/README.md

 # Snap

-The snap package in Go provides a thread-safe mechanism to manage and periodically refresh cached values using a custom refresh function.
+The `snap` is a thread-safe mechanism to manage and periodically refresh cached values using a custom refresh function.

 It supports configurable refresh intervals and ensures that the value is always up-to-date without manual intervention.